ndrean/binyJS/Readme.md

   </li>`;
 ```

-- [event listeners] You use `document.addEventListener` in general as multiple components may emit the same event, even if sometimes you can be specific.
+- [event listeners] and [target] You use `document.addEventListener` in general as multiple components may emit the same event, even if sometimes you can be specific.
 Inside your listener, you must declare the **target** for each reactive **state** variable.
+You can't declare before as the DOM is not loaded.
 It looks like `data.target=tbody`.
 You can also declare extra dependencies via a dataset if your component requires to read data hardcoded in the DOM.
 In the "todo" example, you have:

 ```js
 todoInput.addEventListener("input", ({ data, target }) => {